Investire nel futuro dell'alimentazione: l'ascesa della carne coltivata in laboratorio e a base vegetale

 1. Sostenibilità: Traditional animal agriculture accounts for approximately 14.5% of global greenhouse gas emissions, according to the UN’s Food and Agriculture Organization.
 Cultivated meat has the potential to reduce land use by up to 95% and water use by up to 78% compared to conventional meat production, making it highly appealing in an ESG-focused investment world.

-3. Technological Moat: This isn’t a market where anyone can quickly join.
+3. Fossato tecnologico: This isn’t a market where anyone can quickly join.
 Developing food-grade cell cultures, bioreactors, and sustainable supply chains requires high levels of innovation and capital, creating strong barriers to entry—and potentially large rewards for early-stage investors.

 While direct investment in private startups remains limited to venture capital firms and accredited investors, retail investors can still gain exposure through publicly traded companies and ETFs.
 Beyond Meat (BYND) remains the most visible public play, despite recent volatility.
 Additionally, food conglomerates like Nestlé and Kellogg’s have ramped up investment in plant-based lines, making them potential indirect beneficiaries.